Aumaidkh/Aumaidkh/README.md

-# Hi there! 👋 I'm Murtaza Khursheed
+# Hello there! 👋 I'm Murtaza Khursheed

 ## About Me